MINIMALaq/Object-Oriented-Programming-in-Python/README.md

 print(obj.sub())

 ```
-Why should we use abstract class?
+Why should we use an abstract class?

-we should use abstraction when we are designing an application in a oop way.
+We should use abstraction when we are designing an application in an oop way.

-if we create an abstract class, the subclasses will have some restrictions to which method they musst have to defined.
+If we create an abstract class, the subclasses will have some restrictions to which method they must have to define.

-for example, in the previous example our Mechanic2 class must have 2 methods which are color() and engine()
+For example, in the previous example our Mechanic2 class must have 2 methods which are color() and engine().for example, in the previous example our Mechanic2 class must have 2 methods which are color() and engine()

 *******************************************************